 When seeking a settlement for a nerve injury, compensation can be split into two heads:

-Our nerve damage compensation calculator uses figures from the Judicial College Guidelines (JCG), which include various compensation brackets relating to general damages.
+Those seeking a nerve damage compensation calculator can view the payout figures in the table below which are based on entries from the Judicial College Guidelines (JCG).
+The figures relate to general damages only.
 This publication is used by personal injury solicitors to help them when they value claims.
+The first entry in the table is not based on the JCG.

 Please note that the figures in the table won’t show an exact valuation of what compensation your claim will be worth.
 Instead, you can get in touch with an advisor for a more accurate estimate of your claim’s value.